ylaksana/ylaksana/README.md

     <summary>
         <a href="https://ylaksana.github.io/Website-Project/"><u>HTML/CSS layout project</u></a> - Website layout <img src = 'https://raw.githubusercontent.com/ylaksana/ylaksana/main/master/resources/icons8-html-48.png' title='PokeCaller' alt='Python' width='17'/>
     </summary>
     This is a website project I started during Winter 2023 and I'm currently working on it.
 I learned HTML and CSS and decided to create something to build experience and intuition on website creation.
-I'm still figuring out features that users can interact with for more engagement rather than just static information.
+I'm still figuring out features that viewers can interact with rather than just displaying static information for more user engagement.
     <br>
 </p>